Registry of Unmet Needs

 Applying to the Registry of Unmet Needs

-- When you call, our Access to Care staff will schedule a telephone appointment for you with one of our Registry and Referral Specialists.
+- When you call, our Access to Care staff will schedule a telephone appointment for you with one of our registry specialists.

 - Medicaid 1915 (b)(3) Services – Sometimes Partners has funds remaining due to cost savings.
 We use these funds to provide additional services for individuals and families who qualify for Medicaid.
 Partners calls these (b)(3) services.
 These services include: